-At Mind Blank we know that recognising an eating disorder can be tricky, as each individual approaches food differently.
+At Mind Blank we know that recognising body image and eating disorders can be tricky, as each individual approaches food differently.
 Eating disorders can take many forms and are characterized by disturbed eating or eating-related behaviours that lead to changes in the person's food consumption to a degree that is harmful to their health and well-being.

 How We Help

 One of Mind Blank’s objectives is to help young people identify the signs and symptoms of mental health issues, including poor body-image and eating disorders.
 If you identify a person is suffering from an eating disorders or poor body-image, you can do something about it by seeking help, supporting your peers or speaking to your teachers.

 We have created a theatrical learning program that aims to expand the options for young people to make healthy choices about their bodies, diet, exercise and self-representation.
 The performance explores body image, self-esteem, stress management and gender relations through the story of Jane.